ripleymj/constitution/constitution.md

 UUG also emphasizes sharing of knowledge in these areas and contributing back to the global computing community.

-## Article III - Membership and Dues
+## Article III - Membership, Dues, and Finances

 Membership in this organization is open to all JMU students and will not be restricted on the basis of age, ability, ethnicity, gender, national origin,